 o Music for children and adults with special needs.

-o Projects at secondary and higher levels, including academic research, and
+o Projects at secondary and higher levels, including academic research,

 o Youth orchestras.